DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: Method

-Under this observation, decoupled noise-annealing approaches do not strictly follow the time-marginal distribution, especially when initialized from high-noise conditions.
-Nevertheless, they perform well empirically, as the diffusion model still produces high-quality reconstructions from the measurements.
-To explain this behavior, we reinterpret the process as two fully independent stages inspired by an expectation–maximization (EM) viewpoint, yielding a complete separation between diffusion-based initialization and posterior refinement, as illustrated in Fig.~\ref{fig:dig}.
+The observation above suggests that decoupled noise-annealing approaches do not strictly follow the time-marginal distribution, especially when initialized from high-noise conditions.
+Nevertheless, they produce strong reconstructions empirically because the diffusion model provides a high-quality initialization that the likelihood gradient can then refine.
+This motivates a complete separation between the two stages, as illustrated in~\cref{fig:dig}.

-\textbf{Expectation step.} Solving the diffusion SDE produces samples consistent with the learned prior $p(\mathbf{x}_0)$, providing an initialization whose mean and variance are close to the target distribution.
-Because high-noise initialization randomizes the state far from the data manifold, using higher-order solvers or more diffusion steps in DAPS typically does not further improve pixel-domain initialization.
-Tweedie’s formula offers a principled estimator of the conditional mean:
+\textbf{Stage 1: Diffusion Initialization.} We start from $\mathbf{x}_T \sim \mathcal{N}(0, \sigma_{\max}^2\mathbf{I})$ and run the reverse diffusion process without likelihood guidance.
+A key design question is what form the initialization should take.
+In the EDM noise schedule, the probability flow ODE is